Are you considering terracotta clay tiles for your next flooring project?

 presealed vs. unsealed clay tile floors

-For an overall project value, buying sealed terracotta tiles is less expensive in the long run.
-It’s also far less ongoing maintenance, which saves money.
+Buying sealed terracotta tiles is less expensive in the long run, resulting in a lower overall project value.
+There is also far less ongoing maintenance, which saves money.
 But why?

-Because terracotta is clay, it’s very porous.
-So that means that if left unsealed, any spills, muddy feet, and debris would absorb into the clay, causing stains.
-The good news is this is easy to remedy.
+Because terracotta is natural clay in a wide range of colors, it’s very porous.
+If left unsealed, spills, muddy feet, and debris would absorb into the clay, causing stains.
+The good news is that this is easy to remedy.

 At Rustico Tile, we (almost always) recommend buying sealed terracotta tiles for our clients.
 In manufacturing, we apply five coats of penetrating sealer to the clay tiles.
 That makes them fully sealed Saltillo tiles so that nothing will stain them.
-In fact, tile installers prefer sealed tiles because they’re significantly more straightforward to install than unsealed tiles.
-But also, the abundant level of sealer fortifies the clay tiles, making an already durable Saltillo tile even more durable.
+Tile installers prefer sealed tiles because they’re significantly more straightforward to install than unsealed tiles.
+But also, the abundant level of sealer fortifies the clay tiles, making an already durable Saltillo tile even more durable and reducing its porosity.
 As an added benefit, the terracotta flooring retains its rustic and warm appeal for many years.

 Are there reasons to stick with unsealed terracotta tiles?
 Yes.
-If you are entertaining the laborious and costly process of customizing a terracotta floor, purchase unsealed clay tile so it can readily absorb whatever stain or coating you prefer.
+If you are considering the laborious and costly process of customizing a terracotta floor, purchase unsealed clay tile.
+It readily absorbs whatever stain or coating you prefer.
 Just make sure to keep all coatings chemically compatible.

 Is Terracotta Flooring Hard to Maintain?